Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Modified principal nest

 \begin{thm} Assume that a nest of puzzle pieces

-is obtained for $P_c$.
-If $P_{\tilde{c}}$ is combinatorially equivalent to $P_c$ up to level $q_m$, where $Q^{m}=Y^{q_{m}}_0$, then there exists a $K$-q.c.\ pseudo-conjugacy $H$ up to level $q_{m}$ between $P_c$ and $P_{\tilde{c}}$ which matches the B\"{o}ttcher marking. \end{thm} To control the dilatation of the pseudo-conjugacy obtained in this theorem, we show the following statement.

-\begin{prop} Assume that the nest of puzzle pieces in the above theorem is defined using equipotential of level $\eta$, then dilatation of the q.c.\ pseudo-conjugacy obtained in that theorem depends only on the hyperbolic distance between $c$ and $\tilde{c}$ in the primary wake truncated by parameter equipotential of level $\eta$ and modulus of the annulus $Q^1\setminus P^1$. \end{prop}

-\begin{proof} To prove the proposition, we need a brief sketch of the proof of the above theorem.
+is obtained for $P_c$, and $P_{\tilde{c}}$ is combinatorially equivalent to $P_c$ up to level $q_m$, where $Q^{m}=Y^{q_{m}}_0$.
+Then there exists a $K$-q.c.\ pseudo-conjugacy $H$ up to level $q_{m}$ between $P_c$ and $P_{\tilde{c}}$ which matches the B\"{o}ttcher marking. \end{thm} To control the dilatation of the pseudo-conjugacy obtained in this theorem, we show the following statement. {\samepage \begin{prop} Assume that the nest of puzzle pieces in the above theorem is defined using the equipotential of level $\eta$, then the dilatation of the q.c.\ pseudo-conjugacy obtained in that theorem depends only on the hyperbolic distance between $c$ and $\tilde{c}$ in the primary wake (containing $c$ and $\tilde{c}$) truncated by the parameter equipotential of level $\eta$, and the modulus of the annulus $Q^1\setminus P^1$. \end{prop} } \begin{proof} To prove the proposition, we need a brief sketch of the proof of the above theorem.
 For more details one may refer to \cite{AKLS}.